centrifugal/centrifugo/docs/content/server/authentication.md

 An optional array of strings with server-side channels.
 See more details about [server-side subscriptions](server_subs.md).

+## JSON Web Key support

+Starting from v2.8.2 Centrifugo supports JSON Web Key (JWK) [spec](https://tools.ietf.org/html/rfc7517).
+This means that it's possible to improve JWT security by providing an endpoint to Centrifugo from where to load JWK (by looking at `kid` header of JWT).

+A mechanism can be enabled by providing `token_jwks_public_endpoint` string option to Centrifugo (HTTP address).

+As soon as `token_jwks_public_endpoint` set all tokens will be verified using JSON Web Key Set loaded from JWKS endpoint.
+This makes it impossible to use non-JWK based tokens to connect and subscribe to private channels.

+At the moment Centrifugo caches keys loaded from an endpoint for one hour.

+Centrifugo will load keys from JWKS endpoint by issuing GET HTTP request with 1 second timeout and one retry in case of failure (not configurable at the moment).

+Only `RSA` algorithm supported.

+JWKS support enabled both for connection and private channel subscription tokens.

 ## Examples

 Let's look how to generate connection HS256 JWT in Python: